Obtaining a Motorcycle Learner's Permit

 - Not valid on a limited access highways.

 - Vision protecting devise must be used, including but not limited to goggles, glasses, face shields, windshields and wind screens.

-- Protective headgear of a type which conforms to the minimum specifications established by Section 14-289g of the Regulations of Connecticut State Agencies must be worn.
+- Protective headgear of a type which conforms to the minimum specifications established by Section 14-289g of the Connecticut General Statutes must be worn.

 Content Last Modified on 1/10/2019 2:51:55 PM